Self-Guided Tour of Walla Walla

 Walla Walla Valley

-What is the Overview of the Walla Walla Wine Region?
+What is the Overview of Walla Walla?

 The Walla Walla Valley AVA between eastern Oregon and Washington, which spans the state’s boundary, may come as a surprise to people who only associate Oregon with the wild Pacific coast and towering Douglas fir woods.
 The Walla Walla Valley AVA is situated inside the Columbia Valley appellation, about 250 miles (400 km) east of Portland and away from the marine impact of the Pacific.